 Spent summers on a boat as a kid?
 You know how much joy and how many good memories come from family time on the water.
 That’s why many boat owners choose to use their boat as a vacation getaway.

 When compared to the costs of a family trip, it’s not hard to see how a boat might pay for itself in terms of sharing that time together and enjoying a vacay on the water.
 Think of it as an investment in your family’s happiness.

 Fulfilling a Dream

 Even though a boat isn’t a “necessary” purchase, it can add value to your life.
 Being able to spend on the items that matter to you is part of living life.
 Once the cost of ownership is determined, you may decide the cost of fulfilling your dream is worth it.
 It can be a great way to spend your time and give you joy.

 Boats are fun purchases that can be planned for and fit into your life plan.
-If you’ve always dreamed of owning a boat, do your research to determine what the true cost is and determine if the cost is worth the reward.
+If you’ve always dreamed of owning a boat, do your research to determine the true cost and determine if the expense is worth the reward.

 The main problem with buying boats is just like cars, you know exactly which way their value will go once you drive away- DOWN!
-Whenever you are about to purchase a depreciating asset that has high maintenance costs, BEWARE, things are going to be expensive!
+Whenever you are about to purchase a depreciating asset with high maintenance costs, BEWARE, things will be expensive!
 I mean, there’s a reason they say that BOAT stands for “Break Out Another Thousand.”